The Man McMaster Couldn't Fire

 In this context, a staffer who personally briefs the president on his options can be an invaluable ally to other senior officials.
 And in an administration that has struggled to fill senior national-security roles with appointees sympathetic to Trump’s ideas, a staffer whose views are closer to the president’s than to the think-tanks that line Massachusetts Avenue may be too valuable to lose.

 “I would describe President Trump’s foreign-policy vision as absolutely one Ezra completely supports,” said the White House colleague who has known Cohen-Watnick for years.
-“Ezra has consistently provided value, insight and support at the highest levels of the White House.”
+“Ezra has consistently provided value, insight, and support at the highest levels of the White House.”

 This may be why several White House staffers used the same word to describe Cohen-Watnick: loyal.
 One White House official praised Cohen-Watnick as a "true professional and most importantly he is incredibly loyal to the president and this administration.”